smart-alek/smart-alek.github.io/_short-stories/montgomery-blique.md

 Mirrors of all shapes --- rectangles, ellipses, trapezoids --- descended into Montgomery’s field of vision.
 For a moment, he could only see the doctor’s mouth, a neutral horizontal line.
 Then, he heard the grating of gears, the angle tilted, and Montgomery saw his brain.

 It was made of hundreds of marbles, glinting in the lamp’s sterile fluorescence.
-THey were of various sizes and sheens, but all were perfectly spherical.
+They were of various sizes and sheens, but all were perfectly spherical.
 And pushing through them was a twisted weed of a plant, its tendrils wrapped tightly around some of the orbs.

 He screamed and tried to sit up, but couldn’t; restraints held him firmly in place.